Rob Ford: 2014 election

 Ford registered on January 2, 2014, as a candidate in the fall's mayoral election.
-Ford participated in several debates but went on a leave of absence in May and June to deal with his substance abuse issues after a video surfaced of him smoking crack cocaine.
+He participated in several debates but went on a leave of absence in May and June to deal with his substance abuse issues after a video surfaced of him smoking crack cocaine.
 Ford returned from his leave of absence in July and was polling in second place, behind John Tory and ahead of Olivia Chow.
 On September 12, 2014, Ford suddenly withdrew his candidacy due to the discovery of a tumour in his abdomen which was suspected to be, and subsequently confirmed to be cancerous.
 His brother Doug registered as a mayoral candidate in Ford's place and Ford instead registered as a candidate for city councillor in his old constituency of Ward 2 Etobicoke North.
 Doug Ford, with 33% of the vote, was defeated in the October 27 mayoral election by Tory, who received 40%, while Rob Ford was successful in Ward 2, being elected with 58% of the vote.
 Ford's term as mayor ended on November 30, 2014.
 He stated that he intended to run for mayor again in 2018.

 Personal life

 Football coaching

 Ford volunteered his time to coach high school football.
 Ford first coached at Newtonbrook Secondary School in 2001, until he was dismissed over a dispute with a player.
 He coached at Don Bosco Catholic Secondary School from 2001 until 2013 when the Toronto Catholic District School Board dismissed him after a controversial television interview led to a review of his coaching.
 Ford had donated $20,000 to equip the Don Bosco team and started a foundation, called the Rob Ford Football Foundation, to fund teams at other underprivileged schools struggling to field football teams.

-In September 2017, Toronto Mayor John Tory, along with Councillor Stephen Holyday and the Ford family, proposed renaming Centennial Park Stadium to Rob Ford Memorial Stadium to honour Ford's coaching.
-City council rejected the proposal, 24–11 in a vote on October 5, 2017.